NeutronStarDAO/ConstellationBook-English/src/0.JourneytoWeb3/NavigatingtheFrontiersofTomorrow.md

 <br>

-When bitcoin was viewed as an Internet payment in 2014, the actual throughput of bitcoin could not support payment when shopping in supermarkets.
+When bitcoin was viewed by the public as an Internet payment in 2014, the actual throughput of bitcoin could not support payment when shopping in supermarkets.
 Ethereum initially called itself "a world computer".
 Many initially believed that Ethereum could replace Bitcoin because it had programmability.
 But this is actually a misconception, which can also easily lead to another mistaken view: That another next-generation smart contract platform is the killer of Ethereum, just because it provides more scalability.

 Similarly, just as Ethereum cannot replace Bitcoin, the next "cloud service" blockchains are also unlikely to kill Ethereum, but expand adjacent possibilities and carry different applications, utilizing their unique characteristics.
 This does not mean that Bitcoin and Ethereum have established their position permanently.
 Bitcoin and Ethereum also have their own existing problems.
 More advanced technology does not necessarily replace existing technology, but is more likely to create a complex, specialized tech stack.

-Today's use of Ethereum is not computing, but as a battle-tested, slow and secure computer for token-based applications such as crowdfunding, lending, digital companies and voting in the world's accounting system.
+Today Ethereum's purpose is no longer for general computation on a large scale, but as a battle-tested, slow and secure computer for token-based applications like crowdfunding, lending, digital corporations and voting - a global accounting system for those worlds.
 Even if the Ethereum network is a bit congested, Gas is super expensive and it takes a few minutes to complete a transaction, these Dapps can still compete with banks, shareholder voting and securities firms.

 Because these smart contracts allow completely free transactions between strangers without going through centralized institutions, and make the large personnel establishments of centralized institutions redundant.
 Automated market makers on Ethereum, like Uniswap, have only about 20 employees, currently worth about 20 billion.
 In comparison, Intercontinental, the parent company of the New York Stock Exchange, has nearly 9,000 employees and a market value of over $600 billion.
 Renowned blockchain investor Raoul Pal estimates that the global user base of blockchains is currently growing at over 110% per year, while global Internet users grew only 63% in 1997.
 Even following the trajectory of Internet development after 1997, the global user base of blockchains will grow from the current approximately 200 million to around 430 million by 2030.